-Symbol Meaning Symbol Meaning Direct current ~ Alternating current ≂ Direct current and alternating current rent and alternating current Ground connection A grounded terminal which, a the operator is concerned, is grounded via a grounding sys Protective ground connection A terminal which must be connected to ground prior to establishing any other connections. ♦ Equipotential connection A connection that has to be connected to the plant grounding system: This may be a potential equalization line or a star grounding system depending on national or company codes of practice.
+Symbol Meaning Symbol Meaning Direct current ~ Alternating current ≂ Direct current and alternating current Ground connection A grounded terminal which, as fa the operator is concerned, is grounded via a grounding system Protective ground connection A terminal which must be connected to ground prior to establishing any other connections. ♦ Equipotential connection A connection that has to be connected to the plant grounding system: This may be a potential equalization line or a star grounding system depending on national or company codes of practice.